1basill/Riyadh-Air-Traffic-Analysis/README.md

 # Riyadh Airport Flights Data Exploratory Analysis

+> Why do 74% of Riyadh's flights go international,
+> and what does that mean for airport strategy?

 ## Project Overview
 This project analyzes King Khalid International Airport flight data using Python, Pandas, and PowerBI to extract meaningful insights about airline performance, destinations, terminals, and airport traffic to improve insights and decision-making.